thet/bugdemo.browserpage/src/bugdemo/browserpage/README.txt

     >>> browser.getControl(name='submit').click()

-After opening the folder again, the folder's defaultview is called five times and the other view we registered is called three times (that's not ok i suppose)
+After opening the folder again, the folder's defaultview is called five times and the other view is called three times (that's not ok i suppose)
     >>> browser.open(folder_url + '/testfolder')
     testview_1
     testview_1